 For an overview of the foreclosure laws in your state, click on the link to your state in our Summary of State Foreclosure Laws article.

-Whether sending an electronic notice, such as by email, is legal depends on applicable federal laws, such as the federal E-Sign Act (applicable when a lender seeks to satisfy a requirement for a written notice with an electronic record) and on state laws.
-For example, suppose a state statute requires the lender to send a particular foreclosure notice by a specific mail-delivery method, like certified mail.
-In that case, the servicer must send the notice through the postal service, not electronically.
+Whether sending an electronic notice, such as by email, is legal depends on applicable federal laws, such as the E-Sign Act (applicable when a lender seeks to satisfy a requirement for a written notice with an electronic record) and on state laws.
+For example, if a state statute requires a particular foreclosure notice to be sent in writing or by a certain mail-delivery option, the servicer must mail it.

-As of January 1, 2023, the standard Fannie Mae and Freddie Mac security instruments (mortgages and deeds of trust) say that unless another delivery method is required by applicable law, the lender may provide notices to the borrower by email or other electronic communication.
-But the federal E-Sign Act requires foreclosure notices to be in writing (mailed).
-So, if you sign a mortgage or deed of trust with this language, a foreclosure notice served electronically wouldn't be valid, assuming your state's laws require the notice to be delivered in writing.
-(Even if you consent to receiving electronic notices, the E-Sign Act doesn't allow electronic records to replace written foreclosure notices.)
+As of January 1, 2023, the standard Fannie Mae and Freddie Mac security instruments (mortgages and deeds of trust) say, "Unless another delivery method is required by Applicable Law, Lender may provide notice to Borrower by e-mail or other electronic communication."
+But the federal E-Sign Act requires foreclosure notices to be in writing.
+So, if you sign a mortgage or deed of trust that has this language, a foreclosure notice that was served electronically wouldn't be valid if your state's laws required the notice to be delivered in writing.
+But the E-Sign Act doesn't prohibit states from enacting laws authorizing the use of electronic notices in foreclosures.

-However, the E-Sign Act doesn't prohibit states from enacting laws authorizing the use of electronic notices in foreclosures.
 This area of law is complicated.
 Talk to a lawyer to find out what communications (if any) may be sent to you electronically during a foreclosure.

 The lender's failure to send a required foreclosure notice typically prevents the continuation of the foreclosure process.
 But you'll have to raise this issue in court.